tangle-network/relayer/config/README.md

 - Default: `5`

 ##### max-refund-amount
-The maximum amount of native token that relayer will refund to the user.
+The maximum amount of native token that relayer will refund to the user in USD.

 - Type: `number`
 - Required: `false`